 But anxiety is delivering a message.
 So, to respond effectively, we can’t just rush in.
 We need to find out what’s causing this anxiety, in this person, at this time, in these circumstances.

 If you realise anxiety is alerting you to a real safety issue, then you should do whatever is necessary to distance yourself from the source of danger.
 But when that’s not the case, you will need to get more curious.
 For instance, when did this anxiety begin?
 How often does it happen?
 Are there times or places when it’s more or less strong?
 What are the physical impacts for you?
-What kind of stories does your mind tell when it’s anxious?
+And, importantly, what kind of stories does your mind tell you when it’s anxious?

 Addressing Underlying Causes

 Sometimes your investigations will make it clear that your anxiety is related to some deep underlying issues.
 In this case, it’s important to see if you can do anything about the root cause.